vectorgraphics/Okular-v3d-Plugins/README.md

 Firstly, copy the source code from an older version of the plugin into the generator folder of your freshly cloned Okular source code. ie. copy the folder `releases/24.12/okular/generators/v3d/` into `releases/25.04/okular/generators/`.

-Then in the CMakeLists.txt file located in `releases/version/okular/generators/` add the line: `add_subdirectory(v3d)`.
+Then in the CMakeLists.txt file located in `releases/version/okular/generators/` add the line: `add_subdirectory(v3d)` amongst the other `add_subdirectory` function calls.

 Finally, navigate back to the build script you cloned earlier (located in `releases/version/`) and run it to build the plugin.